google/copybara/docs/reference.md

 #### Keep only message enclosed in tags:

 The previous example is prone to leak confidential information since a developer could easily forget to include the CONFIDENTIAL label.
-A different approach on this is to scrub everything by default except what is explicitly allowed.
+A different approach for this is to scrub everything by default except what is explicitly allowed.
 For example, the following scrubber would remove anything not enclosed in <public></public> tags:

 ```python